 To effectively leverage memory level parallelism, one requires huge out-of-order execution structures as well as very wide issue superscalar processor.
-For the two past decades, implementing always wider issue superscalar processor has been challenging.
+For the two past decades, implementing ever wider issue superscalar processor has been challenging.
 The objective of our research on the execution core is to explore (and revisit) directions to allow the design of a very wide-issue (8-to-16 way) out-of-order execution core while mastering its complexity (silicon area, hardware logic complexity, power/energy consumption).

-The first direction that we intend to explore is the use of clustered architecture as in our recent work [8].
+The first direction that we are exploring is the use of clustered architecture [10].
 Symmetric clustered organization allows to benefit from simpler bypass network, but induce large complexity on the issue queue.
-One remarkable finding of our study [8] is that, when considering two large clusters (e.g. 8-wide) steering large groups of consecutive instructions (e.g. 64 μ ops) to the same cluster is quite efficient.
-This opens opportunities to limit the complexity of the issue queues (monitoring less fewer buses) and register files (reducing number of ports, and number of physical registers) in the clusters, since not all results have to be forwarded to the other cluster.
+One remarkable finding of our study [10] is that, when considering two large clusters (e.g. 8-wide) steering large groups of consecutive instructions (e.g. 64 μ ops) to the same cluster is quite efficient.
+This opens opportunities to limit the complexity of the issue queues (monitoring fewer buses) and register files (fewer ports and physical registers) in the clusters, since not all results have to be forwarded to the other cluster.

-The second direction that we intend to explore is associated with the approach we developed with Sembrant et al. [16].
+The second direction that we are exploring is associated with the approach that we developed with Sembrant et al. [18].
 It reduces the number of instructions waiting in the instruction queues for the applications benefiting from very large instruction windows.
 Instructions are dynamically classified as ready (independent from any long latency instruction) or non-ready, and as urgent (part of a dependency chain leading to a long latency instruction) or non-urgent.
 Non-ready non-urgent instructions can be delayed until the long latency instruction has been executed; this allows to reduce the pressure on the issue queue.
 This proposition opens the opportunity to consider an asymmetric microarchitecture with a cluster dedicated to the execution of urgent instructions and a second cluster executing the non-urgent instructions.
 The microarchitecture of this second cluster could be optimized to reduce complexity and power consumption (smaller instruction queue, less aggressive scheduling...)